Custom solutions for your unique risks, assets, and lifestyle.

 Real world example of how high net worth insurance works.

-For example, you may want to look for coverage that ensures you’ll be able to repair a damaged vehicle using the repair shop of your choice and factory-original parts.
+For example, you may want to look for coverage to help cover the costs of repairing a damaged vehicle using the repair shop of your choice and factory-original parts.
 You may also want to have your vehicle insured for the “agreed value” rather than the market value.
 This means that you and the insurance company agree to the payout amount upfront in the event of a total loss claim.

 Specific coverage options for unique risks.